-This bill would-include as another type of required excused absence include, within the meaning of an absence due to a pupil's illness, an absence that is for the benefit of the pupil's mental or behavioral-health of the pupil. health.
+This bill would include, within the meaning of an absence due to a pupil's illness, an absence for the benefit of the pupil's mental or behavioral health.
 The bill would require the State Board of Education to update its illness verification regulations, as necessary, to account for including a pupil's absence for the benefit of the pupil's mental or behavioral health within the scope of this provision.
 To the extent this bill would impose additional duties on local educational entities, the bill would impose a state-mandated local program.